LegendaryPKMN/ivcalc/README.md

 Individual Value & Stat Calculator
 ===================================

-:warning: If you came to this page by mistake and you only want to use the calculator, [click here!](http://www.legendarypokemon.net/ivcalcxy.html)
+:warning: If you came to this page by mistake and you only want to use the calculator, [click here!](http://legendarypkmn.github.io/ivcalcxy.html)

-This IV Calculator / Stat Calculator / Hidden Power Calculator has been written by [Heracles Papatheodorou a.k.a Arty2](http://www.twitter.com/Arty2), webmaster of [Legendary Pokémon](http://www.legendarypokemon.net/).
+This IV Calculator / Stat Calculator / Hidden Power Calculator has been written by [Heracles Papatheodorou a.k.a Arty2](http://www.twitter.com/Arty2), webmaster of [LegendaryPKMN](http://www.legendarypkmn.net/).
 It allows the calculation of any Pokémon's Individual Values when given the Pokémon's details.

 It's written in JavaScript to ensure cross-system compatibility.
 It is a small single file download and requires nothing but a browser with JavaScript enabled.
 It should work flawlessly in Internet Explorer, Opera, Firefox, Chrome and Safari on any system, including the Nintendo DSi.

 ##To do

-* Publish and document compression routines.
+* [ ] Publish and document compression routines.
-* Document calculator’s functionality.
-* Change licence to a software friendly one.

 ##Version History

+####Version 1.4 (15/September/2016)
+    Rebranding for LegendaryPKMN .net.
+####Version 1.3 (09/September/2016)
+    Data corruption check, and several bug fixes.
 ####Version 1.2+/ja (31/August/2015)
-    re-translated from Japanese version on ポケモンWiki by 2nd-player.
+    re-translated from Japanese version on ポケモンWiki.
     Added Hoopa Unbound, Primal Reversions, new Mega Evolutions from ORAS.
 ####Version 1.2 (20/September/2014)
     Added remaining event Pokémon and forms from X/Y.